 The Newspaper Publishers' Association (NPA)

-The Canon Media Awards are managed and promoted by the Newspaper Publishers’ Association, the industry body which represents the publishers of all New Zealand daily and newspapers, and their websites, and a small number of non-dailies.
+The Canon Media Awards are managed and promoted by the Newspaper Publishers’ Association, the industry body which represents the publishers of all New Zealand daily and weekend paid newspapers, and their websites, and a small number of non-dailies.
 The industry comprises two main publishing groups, Fairfax Media New Zealand and NZME. (previously APN), and several independent publishers.

 As the trade association of the newspaper industry, NPA Incorporated advises members and co-ordinates their interests in areas such as government affairs, media freedom, media self-regulation, advertising standards and self-regulation, and industry training.